zimtsui/injektor/README.md

 # Injektor

-Injektor is a non-intrusive IoC container and dependency SETTER injection framework.
+Injektor is a dependency SETTER injection framework.

 - No implicit globals.
-- No proxies, getters, setters, or any other hacking modifications being applied to your instance or the prototype chain.
 - Instant injection with circular dependency.
 - Not dependent on experimental metadata reflection.